 The Company's consolidated balance sheets also include the accounts receivable from the lessees of the managed fleet which are uncollected lease billings related to the containers managed by the Company for the Container Investors.
-Amounts billed under leases for the managed fleet ("sub-leases") are recorded in accounts receivable with a corresponding credit to due to container investors.
-As sub-lessor, the Company is required to remit accounts receivable from lessees of the managed fleet to the Container Investors once paid in accordance with the terms of the management agreements.
-The Company's consolidated balance sheets also include the prepaid expenses and accounts payable and accrued expenses related to the containers managed by the Company for the Container Investors.
+Amounts billed under leases for the managed fleet ("subleases") are recorded in accounts receivable with a corresponding credit to due to Container Investors.
+As sub-lessor, accounts receivable from the managed fleet represent receivables from lessees that the Company is required to remit, in terms of the management agreements, to the Container Investors once paid.
+The Company's consolidated balance sheets also include the prepaid expenses, accounts payable and accrued expenses and container contracts payable related to the containers managed by the Company for the Container Investors.

-The following table provides a reconciliation of the balance sheet accounts from the managed fleet to the total amount as of December 31, 2020 and 2019 in the consolidated balance sheets (also, see Note 4 "Transactions with Affiliates and Container Investors").
+The following table provides a reconciliation of the accounts receivable, prepaid expenses and other current assets, container contracts payable and accounts payable and accrued expenses from the managed fleet to the total amount as of December 31, 2019 and 2018 in the consolidated balance sheets (also, see Note 6 "Transactions with Affiliates and Container Investors").
 Accounts receivable related to the owned fleet pertains to the Company's uncollected lease billings related to the containers owned by the Company.
 Prepaid expenses and other current assets and accounts payable and accrued expenses related to the owned fleet represents the Company's general and administrative costs and operating costs arising from the containers owned by the Company.